 These changes do not apply to pensioners or anyone receiving maximum Council Tax Reduction because they also receive Income Support, income-based Jobseeker’s Allowance or income-related Employment and Support Allowance.

-A copy of Doncaster's current scheme for 2018/19 and the Equalities Due Regard Statement is attached to this page.
+A copy of Doncaster's scheme from 1 April 2019 and the Equalities Due Regard Statement is available from the Downloads & Resources area.

 Can I qualify for help?

 If you have a low income, you may be entitled to some help with your Council Tax.
 Our Council Tax Reduction scheme can pay all or part of your Council Tax.
 The amount of help you get generally depends on your income and savings and the income and savings of anyone else who lives in your home.

 You may qualify for a reduction if you: